apache/nuttx/configs/nucleo-l432kc/README.txt

   LEDs
   ----
-  The Nucleo F401RE and Nucleo F432KC provide a single user LED, LD2.
-LD2
-  is the green LED connected to Arduino signal D13 corresponding to MCU I/O PB3 (pin 26).
+  The Nucleo L432KC provides a single user LED, LD2.
+LD2 is the green LED connected to Arduino signal D13 corresponding to MCU I/O PB3 (pin 26).